SDS logo

 While there are many causes of chronic bad breath (including diet, sinus issues, or gastrointestinal problems), an infected tooth tends to have a few unique markers.
 Watch for the following:

-If your bad breath persists even after brushing, flossing, and rinsing with mouthwash, there may be something deeper at play.
+Something may be more profound if your bad breath persists after brushing, flossing, and rinsing with mouthwash.

 2. Tooth Pain or Sensitivity

-Pain when chewing, or increased sensitivity to hot and cold, may indicate infection.
-Infections are often centered in one area, so pain may be localized.
+Pain when chewing or increased sensitivity to hot and cold may indicate infection.
+Infections are often centred in one area, so that pain may be localised.

 3. Swollen or Bleeding Gums

-Gum inflammation around a particular tooth could mean infection has spread to the surrounding tissues.
+Gum inflammation around a particular tooth could mean that the infection has spread to the surrounding tissues.

 4. Facial Swelling